 Left untreated, these conditions not only affect veterans’ oral health but also contribute to systemic health issues, including heart disease, respiratory infections, and complications in managing diabetes.

-PDS Health supports veterans through several initiatives: we team up with veterans’ advocacy groups to fund essential services.
+PDS Health supports veterans through a range of initiatives, including partnerships with veterans’ advocacy groups to fund essential services.
 Every year, we mark Smile Generation Serve Day by providing free dental care to underserved veterans at participating locations.

 Helping veterans includes mental health support and compassionate care, especially for those with combat-related post-traumatic stress disorder.
 These patients have a high incidence of oral health problems, are at risk for damaging their teeth when they grind them in their sleep (bruxism), and experience chronic pain in the face, jaw, and mouth, according to a study in the Journal of Affective Disorders.